-Five years post-Justice Reinvestment Initiative implementation, people sentenced to a term in prison for a property and drug offense conviction who were released at or prior to 150% of their fixed sentence noticeably increased from 2014 (70.7%) to 2019 (87.3%).
-When compared with 2018, this is a small decrease from the previous year (88.2%), but the overall trend over the past five years remains positive.
+Six years post-Justice Reinvestment Initiative implementation, people sentenced to a term in prison for a property and drug offense conviction who were released at or prior to 150% of their fixed sentence noticeably increased from 2014 (70.7%) to 2020 (79.2%).
+Additionally, the raw number of individuals released before 150% of their fixed sentence is 8% higher than the total number of individuals released to parole for the first time in 2019.